 Mean score of companies in the Sugar Processing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Concord Foods, headquartered in California, currently does not report specific carbon emissions data, as indicated by the absence of emissions figures in kg CO2e.
+Concord Foods, headquartered in California, currently does not have specific carbon emissions data available for the most recent year, as indicated by the absence of reported figures.
 The company is a current subsidiary of Concord Foods, LLC, and does not inherit emissions data from a parent organization.
-While there are no documented reduction targets or climate pledges available, it is important to note that the company is part of an industry increasingly focused on sustainability and carbon footprint reduction.
-As a subsidiary, Concord Foods may align with broader corporate sustainability initiatives, although specific commitments or targets have not been disclosed.
-In the context of climate action, many companies in the food sector are adopting Science-Based Targets Initiative (SBTi) frameworks and other industry standards to guide their emissions reduction strategies.
-However, without specific data or commitments from Concord Foods, it is challenging to assess their individual climate impact or goals.
+While there are no documented reduction targets or climate pledges at this time, it is important to note that the company is part of an industry increasingly focused on sustainability and climate action.
+As such, Concord Foods may align with broader industry standards and initiatives aimed at reducing carbon footprints and enhancing environmental responsibility.
+In the absence of specific emissions data or reduction commitments, Concord Foods is encouraged to develop and implement strategies that contribute to climate resilience and sustainability, reflecting the growing expectations of consumers and stakeholders in the food sector.